t0yv0/pus/README.md

 Inlining non-local references and proper support for cyclic types is not implemented yet.

+### CLI Interface for Completions

+To make it easy to build lightweight editor integration, a CLI interface exposes all completion candidates.
+The idea is that the editor can then do further interactive filtering of the candidates.

+    > ./pus --complete "\$sch"
+    $schema

+    > ./pus --complete "\$schema x"
+    AllowedPackageNames
+    Attribution
+    Config
+    Description
+    ...

+    > ./pus --complete "\$schema Types x"
+    awsx:awsx:Bucket
+    awsx:awsx:DefaultBucket
+    awsx:awsx:DefaultLogGroup
+    awsx:awsx:DefaultRoleWithPolicy
+    awsx:awsx:DefaultSecurityGroup
+    ...

 ## Language

 See [complang](https://github.com/t0yv0/complang) for more info on the underlying language.